petaverse-cloud/pv-docs-site/docs/petority/2_accounts/3_change-email.md

     Check your inbox for the verification email sent to your original email address.
 Follow the instructions in the email to complete the account verification process.
 This step helps confirm your identity.
 5. Enter the New Email Address:

-    After successfully verifying your original email address, you can now enter the new email address you want to use for your Wagguracy account.
+    After successfully verifying your original email address, you can now enter the new email address you want to use for your WAGGURACY account.
 6. Get Verification Code for the New Email:

     Click on the **Get Code** button again.
 This will send a verification email to the new email address you've provided.